azdeiv/new-project-template-rts/README.md

 `style-lint`: Runs stylelint on the specified directory without emitting (used during deployment)

+`test`: Opens Cypress for testing the application

+`styleguide`: Runs Styleguidist locally

+`styleguidist:build`: Creates a Styleguidist build for deployment to dev/prod servers

 ## Base application

-The base application includes React, Typescript, reactstrap, Overmind, and Font Awesome.
+The base application includes React, Typescript, reactstrap, Recoil, and Font Awesome.

 The `@loadable/component` library also has been included as a part of this base application if dynamic loading is desired.